jdggraaf/RocketMap/README_LEVELUP.md

 Also note if you run multiple instances of the bot they should have different names in levelup.ini, since the accounts in the database are attached through the "owner" field

+Only use fresh L0 accounts to avoid problems with prior bans/shadowbans affecting the botting process.